 Ability to Keep Residents Mobile

-In Clifton Nursing and Rehabilitation, 18.08% Percentage of Residents
+In Willow Park Rehabilitation and Healthcare Center, 16.36% Percentage of Residents

 This metric tracks the percentage of long-term patients who retained mobility levels.
 Some would argue that mobility is vital to residents' mental and physical health.

-In Clifton Nursing and Rehabilitation, 1.58 Hospitalizations per 1,000 resident days
+In Willow Park Rehabilitation and Healthcare Center, 1.67 Hospitalizations per 1,000 resident days